-- Soak basmati rice in water for 10 minutes.
+- Soak the basmati rice in water for 10 minutes.

 - On medium heat.
 Add oil and ghee to the pan.
-Add the whole cardamom, cinnamon stick, curry leaf, biryani leaf, star of anise, and sliced red onion.
+Add the whole cardamom, cinnamon stick, curry leaf, bay leaf, star of anise, and sliced red onion.

-- Mash garlic and ginger paste with a mortar and pestle.
+- Mash the garlic and ginger paste with a mortar and pestle.

-- Once the onion starts to get golden brown, add crushed garlic and ginger.
+- Once the onion starts to get golden brown, add the crushed garlic and ginger.

 - Add chili peppers that are sliced down the center.

-- Add chopped tomatoes and bouillon cube.
+- Add the chopped tomatoes.
 Continue to cook on medium for 10 minutes covered.

 - Add basmati rice.
 Mix well.

-- Add 6 cups water and turn heat to high.
+- Add 6 cups water and turn heat to high uncovered.
 Once the rice starts to boil, then turn to medium.

 - Once the water goes below the rice, mix slowly 2 turns, then cover the rice and turn to low heat.
 Rice is cooked once tender (after about 15 minutes).